bscheibe/sdotcomv2/README.md

 - When creating a new less file please '-' to represent spaces
 - Try and use '-' when writng CSS classes and use camelCase for JavaScript variables etc.
 - When adding images (that are being used directly on the site and not in the blog) try to include a `.PSD` file along with it for easy editing.
+- Try to use double quotes "" when encapsulating atrributes, classes and id's in html

 EJS Templating
 ======================